npm/node-fetch/README.md

 	body: null,         // request body. can be null, a string, a Buffer, a Blob, or a Node.js Readable stream
 	redirect: 'follow', // set to `manual` to extract redirect headers, `error` to reject redirect

-	// The following properties are node-fetch extensions
+	// The following properties are node-fetch-npm extensions
 	follow: 20,         // maximum redirect count.
 0 to not follow redirect
 	timeout: 0,         // req/res timeout in ms, it resets on redirect.
 0 to disable (OS limit applies)
 	compress: true,     // support gzip/deflate content encoding. false to disable